 He’s a bit of a wine connoisseur (or would like to be):

-Make yourself the designated driver for a tour of the Yarra Valley wineries.
+Help him escape the pressures and life in the city and make yourself the designated driver for a tour of the Yarra Valley wineries.
 Book a comfortable car (like Bryce's Mazda 2) for a day and take the scenic route.
 At the end of the day, order a cheese plate at Balgownie Estate cellar door and watch the sun set over the mountains.
 If things are going really well, you might want to stay the night in their romantic resort.

 She has kids: